-In my previous blog post on using the ArchiMate modeling language together with the Scaled Agile Framework (SAFe), I briefly mentioned the need for modeling the intent of the enterprise.
+In my previous blog post on Agile Architecture: Using ArchiMate® with the Scaled Agile Framework (SAFe®), I briefly mentioned the need for modeling the intent of the enterprise.
 In an agile context, this notion of intent and intentional architecture is quite important.
 In this blog, I want to explore that further.

 Agile methodologies are based on the notion of embracing change over following detailed plans.
 The future is uncertain, customer needs change and external conditions as well, so any plans you draw up will need to be altered anyway.
 This uncertainty increases the further into the future you look.
 This implies that the longer-term direction of the enterprise should be given in fairly general terms rather than in detailed plans, since those will be obviated by the world changing around you.